carpentries/carpentries.org-archive/_posts/2019/03/2019-03-21-aus-community-call-advert.md

 * What can be done to establish and support Carpentries communities in cities (e.g. Adelaide, Darwin) and regional centres that don’t currently have one?
 * How do we capture non-branded / unofficial usage of Carpentries lessons in our statistics?
 * Should we establish a team of regional coordinators spread around the country, as opposed to relying on one person?
-* Should we establish a regular community call and/or newsletter so that people can stay up-to-date with what's happening around the country?
+* Should we establish a regular community discussion and/or newsletter so that people can stay up-to-date with what's happening around the country?

 To start answering these and other questions, we've scheduled an **Australia Community Discussion for 12pm AEDST on Tuesday 2 April**.
 Please sign up on the [etherpad](https://pad.carpentries.org/community-discussions) to let us know you are planning to attend.
-On the day, join us in the [zoom meeting].
+On the day, join us in the [Zoom meeting](https://carpentries.zoom.us/my/carpentriesroom2).

 Hope to see you there!